Swansea Bay City Region

-The City Deal bid has seen 4 local authorities, 2 health boards and Higher and Further Education come together with the private sector to secure a funding package which will help boost the economy, create new jobs and improve healthcare in this part of Wales.
+The City Deal bid has seen 4 local authorities, 2 health boards and Higher and Further Education come together with the private sector to secure funding package which will help boost the economy, create new jobs and improve healthcare in this part of Wales.

 The ARCH partners are working together to find a regional solution to major challenges facing the health service.
 These three big organisations have chosen to come together to action significant change at scale - and at pace.

 “Nothing like ARCH has been attempted in Wales before with this level of ambition or on this scale.
 It is also the first time that the NHS has been involved in economic development at this level and the City Deal, in helping to transform healthcare services in South West Wales, will also deliver well-paid jobs and high-level skills."